Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Hiring out for a professional photo shoot can start at around $120 per product, plus the cost to ship the product to the photographer.
 Multiply that fee by each listing you’ll have.

-Taking your own photos and already having equipment and props at hand means that those last-minute listings can be up on your website in a matter of days.
+Taking your own photos and already having equipment and props on hand means that those last-minute listings can be up on your website in a matter of days.

 On the flip side, one of the additional ‘costs’ of hiring a professional photographer is time: